-A new study by the Kiel Pain Clinic on 825 patients with cluster headaches shows: Cluster headaches can occur with considerable clinical variability.
-The inter- and intra-individual variability of the phenotype can contribute to the clinical headache phenotype being missed by too strict diagnostic criteria and the diagnosis and effective therapy being delayed.
+A new study conducted by the Kiel Pain Clinic on 825 patients with cluster headaches shows that cluster headaches can present with considerable clinical variability.
+The inter- and intra-individual variability of the phenotype can contribute to the fact that the clinical headache phenotype is not captured by overly strict diagnostic criteria, thus delaying diagnosis and effective treatment.

-In a current study by the Department of Neurology at the University of Lübeck and the Pain Clinic in Kiel, the severity of the clinical symptoms of episodic and chronic cluster headaches was analyzed with regard to their variability and compared with the criteria of the International Headache Classification ICHD-3.
+In a recent study by the Department of Neurology at the University of Lübeck and the Pain Clinic in Kiel, the severity of clinical symptoms of episodic and chronic cluster headaches was analyzed with regard to their variability and compared with the specifications of the criteria of the International Headache Classification ICHD-3.

-The majority of patients with cluster headaches have clinical features that are reflected by the ICHD-3 diagnostic criteria.
-However, due to the variability of symptoms, there is a significant proportion of clinical courses that are not covered by the ICHD-3 criteria for cluster headaches.
-In addition, there are sequential side changes, pain locations and constant pain between attacks, which have not yet been addressed in the ICHD-3 criteria.
-At the forefront of comorbidity are psychological complications in the form of depression, sleep disorders and anxiety.
+A large proportion of patients with cluster headaches exhibit clinical features that are reflected in the ICHD-3 diagnostic criteria.
+However, due to the variability of symptoms, a significant number of clinical presentations are not covered by the ICHD-3 criteria for cluster headaches.
+Additionally, sequential side-to-side changes, pain localization, and persistent pain between attacks are observed, which are not currently addressed in the ICHD-3 criteria.
+Psychological complications, such as depression, sleep disturbances, and anxiety, are the most prevalent comorbidities.

 Link to the complete study: